Flag Football Rules & RegulationsUpdated Wednesday June 26, 2019 by Tewksbury Youth Football.

 • The offensive team takes possession of the ball at its 5-yard line and has four plays to cross midfield.
 Once a team crosses midfield, it has four plays to score a touchdown.
 If the offense fails to score, the ball changes possession and the new offensive team takes over on its 5-yard line.

-• If the offensive team fails to cross midfield, possession of the ball changes and the opposition starts its drive from its 5-yard line.
+• If the offensive team fails to cross midfield when going for it on 4th Down, possession of the ball changes and the opposition starts its drive from the spot of the ball

-• Teams change sides after the first 20 minutes.
-Possession changes to Visitor.
+• 2nd Half - Teams change sides after the first 20 minutes.
+Possession starts with whichever team started on Defense to start the game

-• Field dimensions are approximately: 50 yards long X 25 yards wide with 5-10 yard end zones with 5 yard no-run zones before mid-field line and goal lines.
+• Field dimensions are approximately: 50 yards long by 25 yards wide with 5-10 yard end zones with 5 yard no-run zones before mid-field line and goal lines.

 Teams must field a minimum of four players at all times.

 • Games are played in two 20 minute halves with a running clock.
-Clock will stop in last one minute of each half.
+Clock will stop in last two minutes of each half.

 • Each time the ball is spotted, a team has 30 seconds to snap the ball.
 Teams will receive one warning before a delay-of-game penalty is enforced.